Who are these workshops for?

 Health & Safety

 Spinning Babies® follows CDC and local recommendations related to COVID-19 precautions.
 Please check your local health department’s guidelines as you are planning for your registration and attendance.
 Spinning Babies® will update you on our planned measures close to the time of the event based on current recommendations.
-Please see Spinning Babies® infographic PDF about general COVID-19 precautions.
+Please see Spinning Babies® infographic: PDF COVID-19 precautions.

 Our safety measures may include: